 Thousands of hours of education have been provided for members through monthly programs on the many facets of this industry, given by speakers ranging from company CEOs to oil-well-fire fighters.
 Field trips to offshore drilling rigs, refineries, and geological sites illustrate the meaning of the organization’s original name: Desk and Derrick.
 In addition, field trips to manufacturing plants and nuclear facilities have been made available.
 Special study courses, seminars, and workshops provide opportunities for members and interested parties to keep pace with the changes and technical advances taking place in the industry today.
 Topics range from the fundamentals of petroleum—containing subjects from finding the prospect to marketing the products—to governmental regulations.
 Additional educational opportunities include personal training seminars through the ADDC Leadership Resources Committee.
 Additional personal growth opportunities include ADDC conventions, regional meetings, town hall meetings, President’s training/meetings, Board meetings, committee meetings, orientations, installations and many more.
 Nine members have earned a certificate of completion for the ADDC Certification Program, completing the six courses (Geology, Land and Leasing, Drilling, Completions and Production, Accounting, and Marketing).

-The Desk and Derrick Journal (originally called The Oil and Gal Journal)—was a publication of the ADDC—was a direct link between club members and the Association, was a magazine-style publication, was published multiple times per year, was distributed to each member, and is available online.
+The Desk and Derrick Journal (originally called The Oil and Gal Journal)—was a publication of the ADDC—was a direct link between club members and the Association, was a magazine-style publication, was published multiple times per year, and was distributed to each member.

 The Association established and maintains an office in Oklahoma.
 The Association also has the Association Distribution Office (ADO) in West Virginia, where member clubs can order manuals, forms, books, videos, films and slide presentations.
 The ADO also provides general ADDC information and guidelines for club operations, program planning, and seminars.

 Through PennWell Corporation, ADDC members provide updates to the D&D Standard Oil & Gas Abbreviator, which was originally authored by ADDC members.
 ADDC members have been instrumental in sponsoring and developing the Fundamentals of Petroleum, Land and Leasing, and Practical Petroleum Geology educational textbooks in conjunction with the University of Texas at Austin Petroleum Extension Service (PETEX).
 These textbooks have enhanced the contributions made by the organization to its industry.